jourquin/Nodus/demo/MLogit/README.md

 stored in the Nodus cost file and applies them to compute the utility of each alternative mode and to estimate their modal share.

 - The logit model can also be solved using the [Biogeme](https://biogeme.epfl.ch) toolbox.
 This is illustrated by the "MLogit.py"
 [Python](https://www.python.org) script.
-Before running the Python script, run the "CreateBiogeme.sql" script in Nodus to create the
+It reads the same "wide format" "mlogit_input" table as the R script and estimates the model with one row per origin-destination pair and commodity group.
+The observed modal quantities are converted to modal shares inside the script.
+The Python script requires the packages listed in "Python-requirements.txt".
+From the "demo/MLogit" directory, they can be installed
-"biogeme_input" table, a "wide" format presentation of the "mnlogit_input" table.
+with: ```sh python3 -m pip install -r Python-requirements.txt ```